vaibhav-gitops/gm-web-cp/src/pages/docs/getting_started_lambda.md

 terraform output --json > terraform_output.json
 cd $WORKING_DIR
 ```
+Let the `terraform apply` and `terraform output` finish because this infrastructure is required to deploy Lambda functions.

-## Creating lambda functions and testing integrations
+## Creating Lambda functions and testing integrations

-We will copy the sample files and drop the `.sample` extension.
-This will create the Lambda definition file, event source definition file, deployment configuration file, and input file.
-Once we add and commit these files, then we can trigger the deployment for the commit.
+Following the GitOps paradigm, we will create the Lambda function deployment files and commit the changes to a repository and then trigger the deployment for that commit.

+Start by copying the deployment artifacts provided in the `ecs/rolling-update/sample` folder.

 ### <u> 1.
 Testing API Gateway integration </u>
-Assuming you are in the `lambda` directory
+Start by copying the deployment artifacts provided in the `lambda/lambda-api-gateway/sample` folder.

 ```bash
 cd $WORKING_DIR/lambda/lambda-api-gateway
 cp sample/test_lambdadef.json.sample test_lambdadef.json